 Following Brazil’s adherence to the values, vision and priorities reflected in the OECD’s 60th Anniversary Vision Statement and the 2021 Ministerial Council Statement, the 38 OECD Members adopted on 10 June 2022 the Roadmap for the Accession of Brazil to the OECD Convention setting out the terms, conditions and process for its accession.

-Brazil is an active Key Partner of the OECD, whose co-operation with the OECD dates back to 1994.
-The OECD Council at Ministerial level adopted a resolution on 16 May 2007 to strengthen the co-operation with Brazil, as well as with China, India, Indonesia and South Africa, through a programme of enhanced engagement, defining these countries as “Key Partners” of the OECD.
-As a Key Partner, Brazil has access to Partnerships in OECD Bodies, adherence to OECD instruments, integration into OECD statistical reporting and information systems, sector-specific peer reviews, and has been invited to all OECD meetings at Ministerial level since 1999.
-Brazil contributes to the work of OECD Committees and participates on an equal footing with OECD Members in a number of significant bodies and projects.
+Engaged with the OECD since 1994, Brazil became an active key Partner of the Organisation on 16 May 2007, following the OECD Council (at Ministerial level) resolution to strengthen the co-operation with Brazil, China, India, Indonesia and South Africa, through a programme of enhanced engagement that defined these countries as “Key Partners” of the OECD.
+As a Key Partner, Brazil has had access to Partnerships in OECD Bodies, adherence to OECD instruments, integration into OECD statistical reporting and information systems, sector-specific peer reviews, and has been invited to all OECD meetings at Ministerial level since 1999.
+Brazil has contributed to the work of OECD Committees and has participated on an equal footing with OECD Members in a number of significant bodies and projects.